Skip to main content

 The state then offers the entity owners a credit on their personal state return for the share of state tax already paid by the entity.
 The credit reduces or eliminates the owner's personal state tax liability for the same income, which avoids double taxation.
 The federal benefit is a full deduction of the state tax payment without the SALT cap; the state benefit is the credit that prevents the owner from paying the same state tax twice.

 The Internal Revenue Service (IRS) issued Notice 2020-75 in November 2020, confirming the federal treatment of state PTE payments as deductible business expenses.
-The Notice cleared the path for broader state adoption: state PTE election adoption went from fewer than ten states in 2020 to roughly 33 to 36 states by 2026.
-Federal legislation in 2025 has been considering modifications or abrogation of Notice 2020-75 for certain entity classes; verify the IRS Notice 2020-75 reference and current status on irs.gov before relying on it.
+The Notice cleared the path for broader state adoption: state PTE election adoption went from seven states in 2020 (Connecticut, Louisiana, Maryland, New Jersey, Oklahoma, Rhode Island, Wisconsin) to roughly 33 to 36 states by 2026.
+Earlier OBBBA drafts contemplated limiting Notice 2020-75 and the PTE workaround for certain entity classes, but the final law (enacted July 2025) did not include those provisions.
+The PTE deduction generally remains available alongside the expanded SALT cap through 2029.

 Which entities qualify (S-corp vs Partnership)